 Field-hunting tip

-Look in anthropogenic settings country — that is the host setting where calclacite typically forms.
+Look in anthropogenic settings country, the host setting where calclacite typically forms.
 If you start seeing calcite, halite in float, you are in the right ground.
 Field specimens usually show a acicular crusts, fibrous needles habit, so train your eye for that shape before scanning the outcrop.